 What do the Italians and the Japanese have in common?

 Exquisite engineering skills, that’s what!

-And what we have here is a prime example of that marvellous combination of skills from these engineers;
+And what we have here is a prime example of that marvelous combination of skills from these engineers;

-meet “Beto” , outstanding Guzzi 850 cafe racer project from Revival Cycles.
+meet “Beto”, an outstanding Guzzi 850 cafe racer project from Revival Cycles.

 The trees were machined to achieve a slimmer profile and to enhance its safety features as well as to match the silhouette of the cafe racer when viewed from the front.